Tecnico1931/noonlight-hass/README.md

 ### NO GUARANTEE

 **This integration is provided as-is without warranties of any kind.
-Using Noonlight with Home Assistant involves multiple service providers and potential points of failure, including (but not limited to) your internet service provider, 3rd party hosting services such as Amazon Web Services, and the Home Assistant software platform.**
+Using Noonlight with Home Assistant involves multiple service providers and potential points of failure, including (but not limited to) your internet service provider, 3rd party hosting services, and the Home Assistant software platform.**

+**This is a community-maintained fork that bypasses Konnected.io's services.
+While this provides more control, it also means less testing and support than the original integration.**

-Please read and understand the [Noonlight terms of use](https://noonlight.com/terms), [Konnected terms of use](https://konnected.io/terms) and [Home Assistant terms of Service](https://www.home-assistant.io/tos/), each of which include important limitations of liability and indemnification provisions.
+Please read and understand the [Noonlight terms of use](https://noonlight.com/terms) and [Home Assistant terms of Service](https://www.home-assistant.io/tos/), each of which include important limitations of liability and indemnification provisions.